 - Write something (writing is learning, too).

-- Test the things I’ve read, tinker, experiment, try something new.
+- Test the things I’ve read.
+Tinker and experiment.

 - Ask questions or try to answer questions from anyone.